 First of all, I think everyone (including myself) was pretty surprised when I chose a science-based degree.
 My strengths are geared more towards the creative subjects; creative writing and essay writing are things that I’m good at and enjoy doing, and so subjects such as History and English were always my forte.
 It was subjects such as Maths and Physics that I would struggle with more at school.
 I chose an odd set of A levels (History, Latin, Biology and Psychology), yet everyone assumed I was doing English A-level and (a small) part of me wished I was.
 When we had to drop a subject at A2 I said goodbye to Latin and I even toyed with the idea of pursuing a degree in Psychology, especially as that’s where I had my best A level result.
 I find it really limiting and sad that we confine ourselves to certain careers through our A level choices, when we might not know which path we want to choose.

 A Nutrition degree requires Biology A level and one other science.
 Some universities will ask specifically for Chemistry as well as Biology, but most accept a range of subjects, and some universities (such as Surrey) include subjects such as Psychology and P.E.
-Although I don’t regret not doing Chemistry A level (I wouldn’t have enjoyed it), I will be the first to say that not having an A level in Chemistry feels like a significant disadvantage on this course.
+Although I don’t regret not doing Chemistry A level (I wouldn’t have enjoyed it), I have to say that not having an A level in Chemistry feels like a significant disadvantage on this course.
 It is assumed that you have a basic understanding of Chemistry and I would be lying if I said I could count on my GCSE knowledge.
 It does mean that I find elements of the Biochemistry module quite challenging, and less enjoyable than some of the others.
 This isn’t to say that it’s impossible; I can still understand the concepts involved, but it simply means that I have to make an extra effort to read around the topics and do further research to brush up on my understanding of Chemistry.

 This semester there are 4 modules on my course: Food Science & Nutrition, Microbiology, Biochemistry and Cell Biology.
 Now, I did my research and I knew that this year would not be my favourite.
 I knew that the modules would be far more maths- and chemistry-based than I would have liked.
 And I have always hated lab practicals and microscopy.
 And yet, here I am, on the first year of a course full of maths, chemistry and lab practicals.
 Here’s the sad truth; I knew that I was going to have to grin and bear it.
 Of course it’s all quite interesting, but if, like me, you don’t love chemistry, maths or labs, well…then you’re not going to love your first year.